joe-speedboat/workshop.ansible/11 Cisco Switch Target.md

 # Cisco Switch Targets
 Since Ansible can configure lot of target types, we look at Cisco devices now.
-The only tricky thing is to get a working example config, but lets create one.
+The only tricky thing is to get a working example config, so lets create one.

 ## Create Ansible Project Files